-- 1. the unallocated entitlements under the Trilogy Equity Incentive Plan are hereby approved and Trilogy will have the ability to grant Awards and shares under the Trilogy Equity Incentive Plan until the date that is three years from the date of the Meeting, being May 22, 2027; and - 2. any director or officer of Trilogy be and is hereby authorized, for and on behalf of Trilogy, to do all such things and execute all such documents and instruments as may be necessary or desirable to give effect to this resolution."
+1. the unallocated entitlements to be settled in Common Shares issued from treasury under the Trilogy Restricted Share Unit Plan are hereby approved and Trilogy will have the ability to issue Restricted Share

+Units which may be settled in Common Shares issued from treasury until the date that is three years from the date of the Meeting, being May 13, 2028; and

+2. any director or officer of Trilogy be and is hereby authorized, for and on behalf of Trilogy, to do all such things and execute all such documents and instruments as may be necessary or desirable to give effect to this resolution."

-The Equity Incentive Plan Resolution must be passed by a majority of the votes cast by Shareholders who, being entitled to do so, vote in person or by proxy on the Equity Incentive Plan Resolution.
+In order to approve the unallocated entitlements under RSU Plan, the RSU Plan Resolution must be passed by a majority of the votes cast by Shareholders who, being entitled to do so, vote in person or by proxy on the RSU Plan Resolution.